-What would you say if you had the option to self-administer painless medical treatments over an extended period?
+What would you say if you had the option to self-administer most medical treatments painlessly?

-From people who have trouble swallowing pills to those living in remote areas, transdermal patches are a rapidly growing solution to the demand for accessible, self-administrative healthcare.
+From people who have trouble swallowing pills to those living in remote areas, transdermal patches are a rapidly growing solution to the demand for accessible, self-administered healthcare.

 What Are Transdermal Patches?

-Transdermal patches are stick-to-skin adhesives embedded with drugs or solutions transferred through the epidermis after prolonged skin contact.
+Transdermal patches are stick-on adhesives that deliver drugs or solutions through the epidermis after prolonged skin contact.
 An adhesive secures the patch to the skin, allowing the transdermal solution to gradually absorb through the skin cells, reach the dermis, and enter the bloodstream.

 Transdermal patches are an alternative method of delivering drugs, nutrients, or other solutions.
 Rather than taking a pill or getting a shot, medications are increasingly adapted for transdermal applications.
 The benefits of using transdermal patches include: